alextibor/studyProjects/Security+/Sec+ StudyGuide/Chapter1.md

 The CIA and DAD triads are very useful tools for cybersecurity planning and risk analysis.
 Whenever you find yourself tasked with a broad goal of assessing the security controls used to protect an asset or the threats to an organization, you can turn to the CIA and DAD triads for guidance.
 For example, if you're asked to assess the threats to your organization's website, you may apply the DAD triad in your analysis:

-Does the website contain sensitive information that would damage the organization if disclosed to unauthorized individuals?
+1. Does the website contain sensitive information that would damage the organization if disclosed to unauthorized individuals?

-If an attacker were able to modify information contained on the website, would this unauthorized alteration cause financial, reputational, or operational damage to the organization?
+2. If an attacker were able to modify information contained on the website, would this unauthorized alteration cause financial, reputational, or operational damage to the organization?

-Does the website perform mission-critical activities that could damage the business significantly if an attacker were able to disrupt the site?
+3. Does the website perform mission-critical activities that could damage the business significantly if an attacker were able to disrupt the site?

+You can use the CIA and DAD models in almost any situation to serve as a helpful starting point for a more detailed risk analysis.

 ## Breach Impact